My company is excited at the prospects of a digital transformation!

 This is the area that seems to be the most mysterious and difficult to quantify – because it is.
 It’s all about how the investors, the street, or the buyers feel about the strength of the firm, and the organization’s ability to generate Earnings Growth, Capital Efficiency, and Cash Flow in future years.

 - Performance: Does the company hit it’s projections for profits and cash every time?

 - Risk: Does the organization plan for the future, and pay attention to potential disruptions?

 - Investor Alignment: How does the street feel about the company?

-A quick note – Yup, that last one really sounds squishy.
+A quick note – Yup, that last one sounds squishy.
 There is always an element of “what the market will bear” in any transaction – how else do you explain market bubbles and crazy multiples?

-Tying Shareholder Value to Digital Transformation
+Digital Value: Tying Shareholders to your Digital Transformation

 Our goal is not to account for every component of Total Shareholder Return – we do not need to.
 There are plenty of compelling and measurable improvements that we can align with our transformation roadmaps and initiatives.
 Call them Digital Opportunities …

-- Operations: Automating the shop floor to slash cost of poor quality and decrease waste (reduce cost)
+- Operations: Automating the shop floor to slash the cost of poor quality and decrease waste (reduce cost)